Are There Wiccan Drug And Alcohol Rehab Options?

 Pagans In Recovery

-Pagans in Recovery (PIR) is a phrase used to describe the efforts to achieve abstinence or the remission of addictive behaviors through twelve-step programs like Alcoholic Anonymous, Narcotics Anonymous, Al-Anon/Alateen, etc. Many Wiccans in recovery prefer this approach over traditional twelve-step meetings that tend to use Christian prayers, make it difficult to find supportive sponsors, and assume a person’s Higher Power is male.
+Pagans in Recovery (PIR) is a phrase used to describe the efforts to achieve abstinence or the remission of addictive behaviors through 12-step programs like Alcoholics Anonymous, Narcotics Anonymous, Al-Anon/Alateen, etc. Many Wiccans in recovery prefer this approach over traditional twelve-step meetings that tend to use Christian prayers, make it difficult to find supportive sponsors, and assume a person’s Higher Power is male.
 Wiccans will sometimes use these traits of traditional rehab as an excuse to avoid getting help for addiction.
-Pagan twelve-step meetings follow the same format as traditional meetings except they use Pagan friendly readings and substitute Pagan friendly prayers for the Serenity Prayer.
+Pagan 12-step meetings follow the same format as traditional meetings except they use Pagan friendly readings and substitute Pagan friendly prayers for the Serenity Prayer.
 If you have tried traditional alcohol and drug rehab programs but did not have success, try finding a local group with like-minded individuals.